lvgl/blog/_posts/2019-07-23-micropython-pure-display-driver.md

 `dc` is read in a straightforward way - get the dict from `user_data` and convert `dc` field (it's name is given as a [qstr](https://docs.micropython.org/en/latest/reference/constrained.html#string-operations)) to `int`.
 `spi` on the other hand, is a pointer.
 Pointers are saved using [buffer protocol](https://docs.python.org/3/c-api/buffer.html), therefore an `mp_get_buffer_raise` is used to extract it.

-So far I've showed you how a callback (either C or Micropython) is registered to LittlevGL, which was designed to automatically save the callable object in `user_data`.
+So far I've shown you how a callback (either C or Micropython) is registered to LittlevGL, which was designed to automatically save the callable object in `user_data`.
 But what if the API was not designed that way?

 When DMA completes, ESP-IDF calls `post_cb` function, (in ISR context, but that does not matter for this point).
-We might want to register a uPy function as `post_cb`, but `post_cb` doesn't recieve a struct with `user_data` member, so the Binding Script cannot automatically save the callable object there.
+We might want to register a uPy function as `post_cb`, but `post_cb` doesn't receive a struct with `user_data` member, so the Binding Script cannot automatically save the callable object there.

 Fortunately, `post_cb` receives a struct with `user` field that can be used exactly for that!